 However, you can take the easy option, and save a bit of time and effort by purchasing lamb chump steaks and cut into cubes or buy diced lamb pieces.

 If a whole leg of lamb is used, keep the bone and add it to the slow cooker at the start of the cooking process.
-The bone will give added flavour to the dish.
+The bone will give added flavor to the dish.
 Before serving remove the bone.

 2. Don't Overcook The Meat